Complex Bounded Operators in Isabelle/HOL

-However, now that we have the concept of adjoints, and have restricted our attention to bounded operators, we have a much simpler characterization of projectors, namely self-adjoint idempotent operators:\pagelabel{page:is_Proj_algebraic} \begin{isabelletop} lemma is_Proj_algebraic: ‹is_Proj P ⟷ P o⇩C⇩L P = P ∧ P = P*›[* sorry *] \end{isabelletop} We can also easily express the 1-1 correspondence between projectors and subspaces: \isaterm{Proj S} is the projector corresponding to a subspace, and given a projector \isaterm{P}, the corresponding subspace is \isaterm{P *⇩S ⊤}.
+However, now that we have the concept of adjoints, and have restricted our attention to bounded operators, we have a much simpler characterization of projectors, namely self-adjoint idempotent operators:\pagelabel{page:is_Proj_algebraic} \begin{isabelletop} lemma is_Proj_algebraic: ‹is_Proj P ⟷ P o⇩C⇩L P = P ∧ P = P*›[* sorry *] \end{isabelletop} We can also easily express the one-to-one correspondence between projectors and subspaces: \isaterm{Proj S} is the projector corresponding to a subspace, and given a projector \isaterm{P}, the corresponding subspace is \isaterm{P *⇩S ⊤}.
 There operations are inverses in the sense that \isaterm{Proj S *⇩S ⊤ = S}\fnsep\isalemmafn{Proj_range} and \isaterm{Proj (P *⇩S ⊤) = P}\fnsep\isalemmafn{Proj_on_own_range} for projectors \isaterm{P}.

 We prove various useful laws about projectors, e.g., that their norm is bounded by $1$,\isalemmafn{norm_is_Proj} that \isaterm{1 - P} is the projector onto the orthogonal complement of what \isaterm{P} projects onto,\isalemmafn{Proj_ortho_compl} and more.